TheAxeDude/ZiniGo/README.md

 ## Usage

-./zinigo -u=Username -p=Password
+./zinigo -u=Username -p=Password [-c=/path/to/chrome/executable]

 ## Requirements
-Google chrome installed, and accessible via the command `google-chrome`
+Google chrome installed, and accessible via the command `google-chrome`, or at a location passed in via the -c parameter.

 ## How it works
 ZiniGo logs into Zinio, and pulls a list of all issues purchased.